Return to the PCRE2 index page.

 --enable-pcre2grep-libz --enable-pcre2grep-libbz2to the configure command.
 These options naturally require that the relevant libraries are installed on your system.
 Configuration will fail if they are not.

 pcre2grep uses an internal buffer to hold a "window" on the file it is scanning, in order to be able to output "before" and "after" lines when it finds a match.
-The size of the buffer is controlled by a parameter whose default value is 20K.
+The starting size of the buffer is controlled by a parameter whose default value is 20K.
 The buffer itself is three times this size, but because of the way it is used for holding "before" lines, the longest line that is guaranteed to be processable is the parameter size.
 If a longer line is encountered, pcre2grep automatically expands the buffer, up to a specified maximum size, whose default is 1M or the starting size, whichever is the larger.
-You can change the default parameter value by adding, for example,
+You can change the default parameter values by adding, for example,

 --with-pcre2grep-bufsize=51200 --with-pcre2grep-max-bufsize=2097152to the configure command.
 The caller of pcre2grep can override these values by using --buffer-size and --max-buffer-size on the command line.